TeumessianFox/pmpq/README.md

 | `make clean` | Remove created files |

 #### Chipwhisperer
-To generate .hex file for cw use
+To generate .hex file for cw use in `cw/`
 | Command | Description |
 | --- | --- |
 | `make` | Compile and create .elf & .hex|